 The amount of energy in a wave is related to its amplitude.
 Large-amplitude earthquakes produce large ground displacements.
 Loud sounds have higher pressure amplitudes and come from larger-amplitude source vibrations than soft sounds.
 Large ocean breakers churn up the shore more than small ones.
 More quantitatively, a wave is a displacement that is resisted by a restoring force.
-The larger the displacement x, the larger the force F=kx needed to create it.
-Because work W is related to force multiplied by distance F(x) and energy is put into the wave by the work done to create it, the energy in a wave is related to amplitude.
-In fact, a wave's energy is directly proportional to its amplitude squared because
+The larger the displacement x, the larger the force F = kx needed to create it.
+Because work W is related to force multiplied by distance (Fx) and energy is put into the wave by the work done to create it, the energy in a wave is related to amplitude.
+In fact, a wave's energy is directly proportional to its amplitude squared because focused to burn wood.
+Earthquakes spread out, so they do less damage the farther they get from the source.
+In both cases, changing the area the waves cover has important effects.
+All these pertinent factors are included in the definition of intensity I as power per unit area:

-$$W \propto Fx = kx^2. \tag{16.74}$$
+$$W \propto Fx = kx^2.$$ 16.74